citp/privacy-policy-historical/q/qa/qan/qantaspoints.com.md

 If you are an employee travelling or obtaining other products or services in relation to one of our Aquire Loyalty members, we may also collect information about your role with the member, your employment type, your employee number, your start date with the member and details of any employer paid travel arrangements.
 If you are travelling for work purposes on a ticket purchased by your employer, we may disclose your travel details and any information associated with your travel (such as incident reports) to your employer.

-When you are logged into your Loyalty Program account or toolbar, Qantas may also keep logs of your use of qantas.com.
-When you are logged into a Loyalty Program toolbar Qantas may also keep logs of other non-Qantas webpages you visit.
+When you are logged into your Loyalty Program account, Qantas may also keep logs of your use of qantas.com.
 This information may include date and time of visit, Loyalty Program membership number, membership status, surname, location and actions, for example, pages viewed and pages submitted.
-We may use this information to monitor the use of, and improve, the information and functions on qantas.com, award you points for eligible browsing activities, understand your preferences and provide you with information about our products and services and our partners' products and services which we think may interest you.
+We may use this information to monitor the use of, and improve, the information and functions on qantas.com, understand your preferences and provide you with information about our products and services and our partners' products and services which we think may interest you.
+If you are a Loyalty Program member and are logged into your account, the information we collect may be linked with your personal information.

 When you apply for and use a Qantas Frequent Flyer linked credit card or Qantas Cash card, we may also collect your personal information from, and disclose your personal information to: